RADESH626/black-noise-nextjs/memory-bank/activeContext.md

 - Update `progress.md`.
 - Propose Git commands.

-## Task: Prevent unnecessary page refresh on supplier page re-entry
+## Task: Prevent unnecessary page refresh on supplier page re-entry and flickering

 ### Problem:
 The supplier page (`/proveedor`) was fully refreshing (re-fetching data and showing a loading spinner) every time the user navigated away and then returned to it, and also "flickered" when switching tabs.